Vector bundles of non-negative curvature over cohomogeneity one manifolds

+\begin{rem} Carlson's result only applies to cohomogeneity one spaces with non-principal orbits of codimension $\geq 2$, since the isotropy group of an exceptional orbit (i.e. an orbit of codimension $1$) must be disconnected. \end{rem} We are ready to give the proof of Part~(\ref{THM: converse soul for cohomo 1}) of \Cref{THM: big theorem}.

-\begin{proof}[Proof of \Cref{THM: big theorem}, Part~(\ref{THM: converse soul for cohomo 1})] Let $E$ be an arbitrary complex vector bundle over a cohomogeneity one manifold $M$ as in Part~(\ref{THM: converse soul for cohomo 1}) of \Cref{THM: big theorem}, with associated diagram \((G,H,K_-,K_+)\).
-Carlson's \cref{carlson-surjectivity} together with \cref{surjectivity-of-forgetful-map-in-Kgroups} (and \Cref{thm:illman}) imply that there exists a trivial bundle $\cc^{k'}$ such that $E\oplus\cc^{k'}$ is isomorphic to (the underlying vector bundle of) a $G$-vector bundle $F$.
+\begin{proof}[Proof of \Cref{THM: big theorem}, Part~(\ref{THM: converse soul for cohomo 1})] Let $E$ be an arbitrary complex vector bundle over a cohomogeneity one manifold $M$ as in Part~(\ref{THM: converse soul for cohomo 1}) of \Cref{THM: big theorem}.
+By \cref{carlson-surjectivity} there is $\cc^{k'}$ such that $E\oplus\cc^{k'}$ is isomorphic to (the underlying vector bundle of) a $G$-vector bundle $F$.
 The assumption \(K_\pm/H \cong S^1\) allows us to apply \cref{hop:non-negative-metrics}.
 Thus the total space of $F$ carries a non-negatively curved metric.
 Its pullback via the isomorphism $E\oplus\cc^{k'} \cong F$ yields the desired metric on the total space of the complex vector bundle $E\oplus\cc^{k'}$.
 This total space can be identified with the total space of the real vector bundle $E\oplus\rr^{k}$ for $k=2k'$; in particular, it is diffeomorphic to $E\times\rr^{k}$. \end{proof}